Iga Swiatek defeats Coco Gauff at the French Open and will face Jasmine Paolini in the final

 When Gauff missed the mark early, she really missed.
 One return went off her racket frame.
 Another flew 10 feet long.
 The opening game ended when Gauff wildly hit a swinging volley that landed way out, too, handing over a break.

-Swiatek went up by a double break at 4-1 when Gauff netted a backhand, then slapped her thigh and smacked her racket against a bag on her sideline bench.
-There were other examples of negative body language from Gauff: a bowed head here, slumped shoulders there.
+Swiatek went up 4-1 when Gauff netted a backhand, then slapped her thigh and smacked her racket against a bag on her sideline bench.
+There were other examples of negative body language: a bowed head here, slumped shoulders there.

-It’s not as though she did not have some chances to make more of a match of this.

-In each of Swiatek’s first two service games, she faced a break point.
-But each time, Gauff failed to convert.

 "It's a Grand Slam semifinal.
 Know the rules of the game," Gauff told the official.

-The 20-year-old American wound up breaking there with a forehand winner down the line and she wagged her fingers to request louder support from the fans, who gave it to her.
+The 20-year-old American wound up breaking there with a forehand winner for a 3-1 lead and wagged her fingers to request louder support from the fans.

 Might the momentum be shifting?

-Note: This story has been corrected to show that Justine Henin’s three straight titles at Roland Garros came in 2005-2007, not 2007-2009.